Skip to content

 Benzodiazepine withdrawal syndrome from therapeutic use of benzodiazepines is a physical problem, not an addiction problem.

+Making the distinction between addiction and physical dependence is important because the two issues are treated differently medically.
 For example, one wouldn’t treat an infant for addiction/drug abuse if the infant were born with a physical dependence.

 A drug insert which accompanied a clonazepam prescription in the U.S.